aozaki-kuro/tokomachi-wiki/docs/timeline/2019/README.md

 ### 2019-06-08

-Suise reached 11,111 YouTube Channel sub, Toko congratulated her.
+Suisei reached 11,111 YouTube Channel sub, Toko congratulated her.

 They also mentioned they want to sing together on live stage one day.